-FTP client software allows you to transfer
+FTP client software allows you to

-hard drive to a Web server or other Internet accessible computer.
+from your hard drive to a Web server or other Internet accessible computer.

 Ever wonder what "http" stands for in all of the Web sites you access with your Web browser?
 Hypertext Transfer Protocol is how your browser transfers files from remote web servers to graphically display web content on your monitor.
 Although HTTP does a good job of downloading HTML files and the small bitmaps displayed within them, it was never designed to transfer large files.
 However, with FTP, you can download large files and resume transfer after interruptions, where you left off, saving time (read that "money") and aggravation (priceless).